INDICATIONS

 • KYPROLIS® is indicated as a single agent for the treatment of patients with relapsed or refractory multiple myeloma who have received one or more lines of therapy.

 References: 1.
-Moreau P, Kumar SK, San Miguel J, et al. Treatment of relapsed and refractory multiple myeloma: recommendations from the International Myeloma Working Group.
+Martin T, Dimopoulos MA, Mikhael J, et al. Isatuximab, carfilzomib, and dexamethasone in patients with relapsed multiple myeloma: updated results from IKEMA, a randomized Phase 3 study.
+Blood Cancer J. 2023;13:72.
+2. Usmani SZ, Quach H, Mateos MV, et al. Carfilzomib, dexamethasone, and daratumumab versus carfilzomib and dexamethasone for patients with relapsed or refractory multiple myeloma (CANDOR): updated outcomes from a randomised, multicentre, open-label, phase 3 study.
 Lancet Oncol.
-2021;22(3):e105-e118.
-2. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Multiple Myeloma V.3.2023 Access Date 3.20.23. © National Comprehensive Cancer Network, Inc 2023.
+2022;23:65-76.
+3. SARCLISA® (isatuximab-irfc) prescribing information.
+Bridgewater, NJ: sanofi-aventis U.S. 4.
+KYPROLIS® (carfilzomib) prescribing information, Onyx Pharmaceuticals Inc., an Amgen Inc. subsidiary.
+5. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Multiple Myeloma V.3.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed March 20th, 2023.
+Accessed April 8, 2024.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.
-3. Guyatt GH, Oxman AD, Kunz R, et al; GRADE Working Group.
+6. Moreau P, Kumar SK, San Miguel J, et al. Treatment of relapsed and refractory multiple myeloma: recommendations from the International Myeloma Working Group.
+Lancet Oncol.
+2021;22:e105-e118.
+7. Guyatt GH, Oxman AD, Kunz R, et al; GRADE Working Group.
 Grading quality of evidence and strength of recommendations: a perspective.
 BMJ.
-Grading quality of evidence and strength of recommendations: a perspective.
-2008;336: 1049-1051.
+2008;336:1049-1051.